 Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum –I love me some Drunk Elephant skincare products.
 This popular glycolic night serum features a 12% alpha-hydroxy and beta-hydroxy blend that works to improve the tone and texture of your skin as you sleep.

 Mario Badescu: Glycolic Foaming Cleanser— This classic glycolic cleanser from skincare giant Mario Badescu works to unclog congested pores, smooth the skin’s surface, and bring back that glow you love.

 As with any acids, it is recommended to start with a lower concentration every other day for a week or two to see how your skin reacts.
 Use a good moisturizer after applying your salicylic acid treatment to minimize redness and dryness.
 It is also important to wear sunscreen daily while using any acid to reduce the risk of skin cancer and scarring.

 As always, acids take time to build tolerance.
 I usually recommend giving the product 8-12 weeks to see a full result.
-Always do a test patch and wait @4-48 hours to test for allergic reactions.
-Consult with your dermatologist should you experience any side effects.
+Always do a test patch and wait 4-48 hours to test for allergic reactions.
+Consult with your dermatologist or an esthetician prior to starting any skincare acid and should you experience any side effects.